 Not only that, using only physical servers enables NordVPN to implement powerful obfuscation to bypass even the most robust firewalls.

-In comparison, VPN providers offering fake VPN server locations, cannot independently control their servers or the applications running on them.
+In comparison, VPN providers offering virtual VPN server locations, cannot independently control their servers or the applications running on them.

 In order to provide access to content in a high-risk country, VPN providers route traffic through virtual VPN server locations in other countries.
 Doing so requires the deployed server to comply with that country’s data retention laws (if any exists).

 For instance, if you connect to a Hong Kong server thinking it’s secure and your data actually gets routed through the Canadian VPN server instead, your server would be required to log some data as per the Canadian laws.

 However, VPN providers go to great lengths to avoid offering virtual servers in countries falling under the 5, 9 and 14 eyes surveillance alliances.
 Hence the greater latency.

 But what if a VPN provider is offering a virtual server to a safe location yet its data-center is located in a country with strict data retention laws?

 Note that sometimes a VPN company may advertise a virtual server that is located within a country that has laws that appear friendly to a user who does not want the government to access their personal information (e.g., log data).